automation-tasks-rs/cargo-auto/README.md

 ## development

-Usually I compile and run the code with added arguments like this:
+Usually I compile and run the code of `cargo-auto` with added arguments like this:

 ```bash
 cargo run -- new